smcclatchy/exp-design/_episodes/05-power-calc.md

 ~~~
-Error in sample(hfPopulation, N): object 'hfPopulation' not found
+Error in sample.int(length(x), size, replace, prob): cannot take a sample larger than the population when 'replace = FALSE'
 ~~~
 {: .error}